 7 Things That Happen To Your Body When You Use A Tampon

 At the first sign of our periods starting, most of us reach in our bags and pull out a trusty tampon.
 There are now many other competitive period products from cups to special underwear, but tampons still reign supreme in the aisle labeled “feminine hygiene.”
-While it seems most women who menstruate have used a tampon at some point in their life, the tampon’s effect on the body is still a bit of a mystery.
+While it seems most people who menstruate have used a tampon at some point in their life, things that happen to your body when you use a tampon is still a bit of a mystery.

 The word “tampon” comes from the French “tapon” meaning “plug, or "stopper.”
 The origin is Germanic stemming from “tap” (like the thing that pours your beer), and the products popularity may date even farther back than its derivation.
 There is evidence to suggest that the Ancient Egyptians, Greeks and other early cultures were using natural fibers such as softened papyrus, lint, wool, and even grass to plug up the menstrual flow.